zapier/nano-flux/README.md

 # NanoFlux

-Just a tiny wrapper around Facebook's flux dispatcher.
+Just a tiny, simple wrapper around Facebook's flux dispatcher.

 - Hardly any code.
 - No classes, no use of `this`.
 Action creators are just functions.
 Stores are